 Other things to do include seeing the ice carvings in Glacier Palace, skiing, or joining a guided hike of Breithorn.

 Getting Here: It’s a series of gondolas and cable cars to get to Glacier Paradise.
 From Zermatt, on the southern end of town, ride the gondola to Furi, stay on the gondola to continue to Schwarzsee, and take a second gondola to Trockener Steg.
 From here, ride the almost brand new cable car to the summit.

 This hike starts and ends at Matterhorn Glacier Paradise.
 It takes roughly 3 hours.
-The hike is 5.4 km long with an elevation gain of 374 meters.
+The hike is 5.7 km (3.5 miles) round trip with an elevation gain of 407 meters (1,335 feet).

 Zermatt is Switzerland’s highest ski resort.
 With slopes that are open year round, you can even ski during the warmest days in summer.

 At Matterhorn Glacier Paradise, the ski slopes remain open 365 days per year, making this a very popular place for the world’s national ski teams to train during the summer months.

 View from Kleine Matterhorn.
 Below, you can see the ski slopes.